GRoman09/overthewire.org/README_Bandit.md

 ----------------------------
 Level Goal

 A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.

 There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
 ***************************************************************************************

 Solution of level 24 -> 25

 kali@kali:~$ ssh bandit.labs.overthewire.org -l bandit24 -p2220
-This is a OverTheWire game server.
-More information on http://www.overthewire.org/wargames

 bandit24@bandit.labs.overthewire.org''s password: UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ